Ways to Help You Sleep --

 If you can relate, you’re probably no stranger to what happens when your body doesn’t receive proper rest or sleep.
 It starts with feeling sluggish and you have difficulty concentrating.
 Unfortunately, reduced alertness can become serious by making you more prone to accidents.

 Instead of accepting those consequences, it may be time to educate yourself about effective ways to help you sleep.
-I have included some simple tips that you may have heard before, and the more unique options that you may not know about.
+I have included some simple tips that you may have heard before, and more unique options that you may not know about.

 Effective Ways to Help You Sleep